welkineins/tool-list/README.md

 ## Terminal
 - [Babun](http://babun.github.io/) - a Windows shell you will love!

+## Shell
+- [Oh My Zsh](http://ohmyz.sh/) - Oh-My-Zsh is an open source, community-driven framework for managing your ZSH configuration.
+It comes bundled with a ton of helpful functions, helpers, plugins, themes, and a few things that make you shout...

 ## Web Terminal
 - [gotty](https://github.com/yudai/gotty) - Share your terminal as a web application

 ## Database Proxy
-[kingshard](https://github.com/flike/kingshard) - A high-performance proxy for MySQL powered by Go
+- [kingshard](https://github.com/flike/kingshard) - A high-performance proxy for MySQL powered by Go

 ## Workflow
-[Pomodone](http://pomodoneapp.com/) - Pomodone is the easiest way to track your workflow using Pomodoro technique, on top of your current task management service.
+- [Pomodone](http://pomodoneapp.com/) - Pomodone is the easiest way to track your workflow using Pomodoro technique, on top of your current task management service.

 ## Proxy
-[Lantern](https://getlantern.org/) - Lantern is a free desktop application that delivers fast, reliable and secure access to the open Internet.
+- [Lantern](https://getlantern.org/) - Lantern is a free desktop application that delivers fast, reliable and secure access to the open Internet.